marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 ```

 You might notice that... _nothing happens!_ 🤔<br>
-That's right, this is just an empty Hooks based app.
+That's right, this is just an empty Hooks based app - for now - but we are about to turn this
+into a working server with a _GraphQL_ enabled endpoint.

-**NOTE:** It is quite important to set `NODE_ENV=development` to have some cool stuff
+> 📌<br>It is quite important to set `NODE_ENV=development` to have some cool stuff
-available later in the tutorial.
+> available later in the tutorial.
 Stick with it for now.

 ## Step n.2 - Add ExpressJS Service

-Running an ExpressJS on ForrestJS is a really easy task.
+Running an _ExpressJS_ on _ForrestJS_ it's easier done than said.

-> If you want a better explanation of what we are about to do,<br>
+> 📌<br>you want a better explanation of what we are about to do,<br>
 > you may want to [checkout the _Hooks_ tutorial](https://marcopeg.com/2019/modular-node-apps-with-hooks) first.

 First install the service package: